 Biochemistry vs. Biological Chemistry

-In biological chemistry the focus is more on the chemistry of biological systems and the study of nature at the molecular level, whereas in biochemistry the emphasis tends to be on whole systems.
+In biological chemistry the focus is more on the chemistry of biological systems and the study of Nature at the molecular level, whereas in biochemistry the emphasis tends to be on whole systems.
 Biological chemists study individual biomolecules so that they can understand the chemical reactions and interactions that go on in biological systems.
 In addition, biological chemistry involves manipulation of biological systems, either to figure out how they work or to apply what we know about nature in order to design new systems.

 In terms of different undergraduate programs, in biological chemistry there is obviously the opportunity to take more chemistry.
 Depending on interests, students can focus their program with a few extra courses in organic chemistry, or inorganic, physical or environmental.
 There is a little overlap with the biochemistry program, especially in second year when a lot of the same introductory material is taken.
 In the upper years the programs are quite different with respect to the approach that we take in studying biological systems.